eclipse-symphony/symphony/docs/symphony-book/dev-guide/debugging-api.md

-# Debugging Symphony API Locally
+# Debug Symphony API Locally

-## Leveraging Unit Tests
+## Leverage Unit Tests

 The best way to test a specific Symphony API component is to write/use unit test cases in the project to test the component in isolation.
 With VS Code extensions like [Code Debugger]( https://marketplace.visualstudio.com/items?itemName=wowbox.code-debuger), you can set up break point and trace through the code, as shown in the following screenshot: